Afrisnake/iNaturalist-Scraper-and-Data-Pipeline/README.md

 A Python application for Windows that scrapes biodiversity observation records from the iNaturalist website and pipes scraped data to a destination table in an sqlite3 database

 ## Introduction
-This modular web-scraping application scrapes behind an iNaturalist login, extracting key variables from each observation record (see below) and transferring these data via a data pipeline to a destination table in a sqlite3 database.
+This modular web-scraping application scrapes behind an iNaturalist login, extracting key variables from each observation record (see below) and transferring these data via a data pipeline to a destination table in an sqlite3 database.
 The following variables are extracted (blank if data missing):
 <pre>
       id (int):           unique iNaturalist primary key
       date (str):         date on which observation was made (yyyy-mm-dd)